katgaw/katgaw/README.md

-### Here is what I am currently interested in
+### Here is what I am currently working on

 - forecasting with Python, Matlab/Dynare, Eviews and R
-- currently learning more about Fintech and forecasting prices of crypto currencies
+- learning more about Fintech and forecasting prices of crypto currencies
 - 💞️ I’m looking to collaborate on similar projects